Welcome to Maid Spin, the personal website of iklone. I write about about otaku culture as well as history, philosophy and mythology.

 "Oho?" the old man chuckled, "I think that's a grand plan my young lady."

-"Hehe, I know", she replied, puffing out her chest, "now I better clean it up now before the maids call for me."
+"Hehe, I know", she replied, puffing out her chest, "now I better clean it up now before the maids call me for lunchtime."
 With that she skipped over to the pond and trudged through the few steps muddy foreshore to the water's edge.

 This episode left the fisherman standing up, having instinctively risen with the chaos.
 "Come out from the mud young miss you're going to fall.
 How do you mean the frog took the ring?"